Monthly Archives: October 2023

 Mimesis

-‘Mimesis’ is part of a group of terms with ‘simulation‘ and others (like the nous poietikos) which are used in complex ways by McLuhan, both in regard to the individual terms themselves and to their relations with each other.
-Note 11 below gives some attention to this complexity, but it will need further posts in the future to do justice to the topic — which lies at the heart of McLuhan’s project.
+‘Mimesis’ is part of a group of terms with ‘simulation‘ and others (like the nous poietikos) which is used in complex ways by McLuhan, both in regard to the individual terms themselves and to their relations with each other.
+Note 11 below gives some attention to this complexity, but further posts in the future will be needed to do justice to the topic — which lies at the heart of McLuhan’s project.

 Survey of Joyce Criticism, 1951